 The style sheets are found in the <application-path>/styles directory: ‘standard.css’ and ‘alt.css’.

 Customized styles and logos are the client’s responsibility to maintain.
-Before editing, save off the original style sheet and image files.
-In the future, with each OptiVLM VaultBalance upgrade, the edited version will need to be saved off PRIOR to installing a new WAR file.
+Before editing, save the original style sheet and image files.
+In the future, with each OptiVLM VaultBalance upgrade, the edited version will need to be saved PRIOR to installing a new WAR file.
 Once the WAR file has been deployed, then restore the edited version.

 Redeploying the Oracle Schema